 Determining who is responsible for a fall on pavement depends on who owns the property.
 Conclusions aren’t always immediately obvious.

 For instance, if the pavement is adjacent to a commercial property, then the owner is likely to be liable for any damages a person sustains.
 By contrast, if the pavement is in a residential neighborhood, the city government is likely to owe damages.

-If you were injured due to a pothole, crevasse, icy sidewalk, unsafe sidewalk or other pavement anomaly on New Jersey soil, Goldstein & Goldstein, LLP, can help you determine the responsible parties and hold them accountable for your medical expenses, lost wages, pain and suffering and inconvenience, among other damages.
+If you were injured due to a pothole, crevasse, icy sidewalk, unsafe sidewalk or other pavement anomalies on New Jersey soil, Goldstein & Goldstein, LLP, can help you determine the responsible parties and hold them accountable for your medical expenses, lost wages, pain and suffering and inconvenience, among other damages.